- How is non-small cell lung cancer treated?

 Lasers can sometimes be used to treat very small lung cancers in the linings of airways.
 They can also be used to help open up airways blocked by larger tumors to help people breathe better.

 You are usually asleep (under general anesthesia) for this type of treatment.
 The laser is on the end of a bronchoscope, which is passed down the throat and next to the tumor.
 The doctor then aims the laser beam at the tumor to burn it away.
 This treatment can usually be repeated, if needed.

 Lung tumors that have grown into an airway can sometimes cause trouble breathing or other problems.
-To help keep the airway open (often after other treatments such as photodynamic therapy or laser therapy), a stent may be placed in the airway.
-Stents are hard silicone or metal tubes that can be put in place in the airway with a bronchoscope.
+To help keep the airway open (often after other treatments such as PDT or laser therapy), a hard silicone or metal tube called a stent may be placed in the airway using a bronchoscope.